danielepo/danielepo.github.io/index.md

 # Experience

-Right now I work as a Consultant in the on Microsoft technologies, specifically Web development of with the .Net Framework.
+Right now I work as a Consultant on Microsoft technologies in the Insurance industry, specifically I do web development with the .Net Framework.
+During the last two years I have been also guiding the client on the introduction of the Scrum Methodology.
-## Consultant

-## Software and hardware develper for Test engineering

 # Technical Skills
+During the past tree years I've been working with a variety of Web Development tecnologies

 ## Languages:
 * C#
+* F#
+* JavaScript (ES5)
+* TypeScript

 ## Technologies

-# Education
+* WCF
+* AspNet WebForms
+* AspNet MVC 5+
+* SharePoint

-## University
+## Frameworks
+* Backend
+  * .Net Framework 4+
+  * DotNet Core
+* Frontend
+  * Angular 2+
+  * Knockout

 # Certifications
+I'm a Microsoft Certified ...